-To reap the most from Argan oil you can, it needs to be used in a way that won't blunt its amazing abilities.
+To reap the most from Argan oil you can, it needs to be used to not blunt its amazing abilities.
 That means avoiding as many toxic ingredients as possible.

 Home remedies with natural ingredients (like salves or balms) are certainly a wonderful option we love.
 But they do take time.
-On the other hand, it can be difficult to find products with potent natural ingredients that aid Argan oil (and do not battle against it).
+Another option is to find hair products with natural ingredients that aid Argan oil (and do not battle against it).

 We make that part easy.